-With Sun City Hilton Head being named the best 55+ community for 2018, we wanted to take a look of what life is like outside the community.
-While Sun City Hilton Head has modern homes, resort-style amenities, and an active lifestyle, it also draws in active adults because of its costal location.
+With Sun City Hilton Head being named the best 55+ community for 2018, we wanted to take a look at what life is like outside the community.
+While Sun City Hilton Head has modern homes, resort-style amenities, and an active lifestyle, it also draws in active adults because of its coastal location.

 Whether you’re new to the area or are thinking about moving there, Hilton Head Island, South Carolina, has plenty to do for all kinds of folks, whether you’re choosing to stay active or prefer to spend the best years of your life relaxing as much as possible.